 The most iconic of all: a bronze lion perched atop an ancient granite column, guarding the entrance to the square.

-A powerful military lion with a sword, representing Veniceโs naval supremacy.
+A powerful military lion, representing Venice’s naval supremacy.

-A dramatic modern sculpture: the lion rises behind the statue of Daniele Manin, hero of Veniceโs independence.
+A dramatic modern sculpture: the lion rises below the statue of Daniele Manin, hero of Venice’s independence.

 If you ever travel around the Mediterranean, look for Venetian lions carved in former territories of the Republic.